sandokim/DeeplearningKnowledge/readme.md

-# Metrics : Dice Simliarity Coefficient & Haus Dorff Distance
+# Metrics : Dice Simliarity Coefficient & Hausdorff Distance

-For evaluating the segmentation of complex shaped lesions, boundary-based measures

-should be used in addition to region based metrics to quantify the shape dissimilarity

-between the delineated lesion and the ground truth [45, 57].
-Geometric metrics such as the

-Hausdorff distance (HD) measure how far two boundaries are from each other [58].
-Thus, an

-accuracte segmentation result would achieve a high DSC value (high regional overlap) and a

-low HD value (high shape similarity).
-The DSC and HD are commonly reported together in

-the literature for a more thorough evaluation.
+For evaluating the segmentation of complex shaped lesions, boundary-based measures should be used in addition to region based metrics to quantify the shape dissimilarity between the delineated lesion and the ground truth [45, 57].
+Geometric metrics such as the Hausdorff distance (HD) measure how far two boundaries are from each other [58].
+Thus, an accuracte segmentation result would achieve a high DSC value (high regional overlap) and a low HD value (high shape similarity).
+The DSC and HD are commonly reported together in the literature for a more thorough evaluation.

 ---